Finite-element gradient and cotan-Laplacian

 def compute_cotan_laplace(

-Compute cotangent laplacian of a per-vertex field (natural boundary conditions).
+Compute cotangent Laplacian of a per-vertex field (natural boundary conditions).

 source